 Look at the questions/ statements below and determine whether each one is open-ended (if yes, mark it with an "O") or closed-ended (if it is closed, mark it with a "C").
 If the question is closed, reframe it so children would be required to answer with more than a one-word response.
 Examples: O Why do we need to put the caps on the markers?
 Change to : n/a; this is an open-ended question C Did you eat breakfast with Dad this morning?
 Change to: What do you like about breakfast?
 What was the story about?
-Change to: What is the shape of that block?
+Change to: at mas the story about change tor What is the shape of that block?
+Change to: What is the shape of that block.
 Change to: Tell me about what you're making with the play dough.
 Change to: Why did you put your gloves inside your jacket?
-Change to: Was Goldilocks scared by the bears?
+Change to: with and you put your gloves monde your judget.
+Change to Was Goldilocks scared by the bears?
 Change to: Do you like pizza?
 Change to: